WasabiRaptor/Lexi-Automation/README.md

 - wr/exporter_mk1
 - wr/exporter_mk2

 Exports items from the attached inventory, stops all output if any item count can't meet their filtered output rate.
 Exporters are inefficent at converting inventory contents to a matter stream, some materials will be lost in the conversion process.
+A logic input node can enable/disable the exporter.
 MK1 Exporters are 50% efficent.
 MK2 Exporters are 75% efficent.